khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Fills

 Using a stroke (outline) is the default design approach, however a limited number of UI icons and all status icons use a solid fill instead.
-As a general rule, UI icons that use a solid fill have a specific reason or affordance that benefits from doing so.
-For example, the [clear](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~clear) (×) icon used to clear a text input requires the extra visual weight.
+As a general rule, UI icons that use a solid fill have a specific reason for doing so.
+For example, the [clear](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~clear) (×) icon used to clear a text input requires extra visual weight to not be missed in the UI, and thus has a solid fill applied.

 ## Border radius